Difference between revisions of "Olinda Chapel" - Pindula

 In April 2019 Tytan announced through his Instagram Page that his wife Olinda had given birth to a baby girl and they had named her Nandi Tadiwa Nkomo.

-Tytan recently spoke out on social media exclusively on the Rumbidzai Bvunzawabaya Show about the domestic abuse he suffered from his estranged wife Olinda.He also sensationally disclosed that Olinda and Nandi are on HIV medication.
+Tytan recently spoke out on social media exclusively on the Rumbidzai Bvunzawabaya Show about the domestic abuse he suffered from his estranged wife Olinda.He also sensationally disclosed that Olinda is on HIV medication.

 Recently Tytan spoke on social media about his relationship with Olinda, and that he would rather live under a London Bridge than go back to Olinda.